Humblemonk/DiceMaiden/README.md

 `/roll gb 1d12+4` : Roll 1d12, add 4, then compare against the game's damage chart

 `/roll gb 8d8` : Roll 8d8, compare each die against the game's damage chart, and then sum

+Hero System 5th edition syntaxes:

+`/roll 2hsn` : Roll 2 six-sided dice for normal damage.
+In the tally, body modifiers are given in parentheses.
+Both body and stun are calculated.

+`/roll 5hsk1 +1d3` : Roll 5 1/2 six-sided dice for killing damage, with a plus one stun modifier.
+Stun modifier defaults to zero, meaning a roll of 1d6 -1, if no value is given.
+For partial dice, use +1 for a single pip, +1d3 for a half d6, and a whole d6 can either be added to the first number, or at the end with the partial dice.
+Calculates body, stun multiplier, and stun

+`/roll 3hsh` : Adds 11 to the number supplied, then subtracts the results of 3d6. e.g. 11 + 3 - 3d6

 ## Alias Rolls
 Alias rolls are commands that are shorthand for a longer, more complex comand.
 They can also change what the dice faces appear as